simondoesstuff/latent_canvas/md/design.md

     1. The user has created a drawing they wish to share.
     2. The system encodes the current state of the grid (the sequence of "on" cells) into a URL parameter.
     3. The browser's URL is updated with this new parameter.
-    4. The user copies the URL -- to be shared with another user.
+    4. The user copies the URL, to be shared with another user.
 - **Alternative Flows & Exceptions (WAVE):**
     - **(What-if) Another user opens a shared URL?** When a user navigates to a URL containing the drawing data, the system parses the URL, decodes the grid state, and immediately displays the shared drawing on the canvas upon page load.
 The AI then generates its prediction based on this loaded pattern.
     - **(Exceptional) The shared URL is malformed or invalid.** If the system cannot parse the data from the URL, it will default to loading a blank canvas and ignore the invalid data.
 It will not crash.
 ## Storage
 This app is entirely hosted in the browser and requires no persistent state in local storage or on the user's host machine -- everything in memory.
 However, to enable **URL Sharing** between users, most of the system state is serialized into a dense form, URL encoded, and packed into the URL flags.
 This lets the URL (visible to the user) mirror the source of truth (in memory).

+The state encoded into the URL is parsed immediately upon first visiting the site and is used to populate nearly all of the internal state (to initialize the `MasterState`) using the momento pattern (a deserialization step).
 ### URL State Schema
 **(JSON)** encoded into a web-safe form:
 - model_id: int